seandavi/old.seandavi.github.io/content/post/protect-against-secrets-in-git-repositories.md

 `git-secrets` has a number of other [features and functions], but the walkthrough above is enought to get me started.

+## Additional links

+- [Cloudwatch alarms] can be set to alert you about spending above a threshold.
+- The ironically-named [gitrob tool] can scan existing GitHub repositories
+- [AWS access keys best practices]
+- Follow the principle of [least privileges] on cloud accounts

 [ElasticSearch]: https://elastic.co/
 [git]: https://git-scm.com/